-Our goals These businesses are expected to part of the earnings base in 2030.
-By utilizing Haneda's value and networks, and airport operational expertise, and through acquiring management resources we currently do not have, we aim to generate operating revenues of 10 billion yen in 2025. for 2025 Direction Grow Aim to increase revenues by developing new businesses that take advantage of Haneda's value and focusing on existing expertise in airport operations. of strategy Expand Aim to acquire new technologies and expertise, leading to the creation of new businesses.
+These businesses are expected to part of the earnings base in 2030.
+By utilizing Haneda's and networks, and airport operational expertise, and through acquiring management res we currently do not have, we aim to generate operating revenues of 10 billion yen in 2029 Our goals for 2025 Direction of Grow Aim to increase revenues by developing new businesses that take advantage of Haneda's value and focusing on existing expertise in airport operations. strategy Expand Aim to acquire new technologies and expertise, leading to the creation of new businesses.